At Iden3, our goal is to democratize identity. We believe that everyone should be empowered to become their own certification authority.

 One drawback to sparse Merkle trees is that they are really big.
 This means that without optimizations, read and write operations can be quite inefficient.

 For example, a sparse Merkle tree usually has 2^256 leaves vs. 2^32 for a normal Merkle tree.
 This means that naive implementations require 256 operations to read or write (vs 32).

 Luckily, these sorts of inefficiencies are largely illusory.
 Since fairly simple optimizations exist to get around them!

 Imagine if you had to make a new transaction to the blockchain every time you wanted to make a new claim?
-Even worse, imagine you're a government and you're responsible for making millions of claims every day!
+Even worse, imagine you're a government institution and you're responsible for making millions of claims every day.